mingding-hsph/multistate_framework/README.md

 ##simu.comparison.R

 Step 4.
-Compare estimated to theortical parameters to obtain coverage, power, and MSE.
+Compare estimated to theortical parameters to obtain coverage, 95% CI, and MSE.